How To Convert A Shed Into A DIY Goat Barn

 READ: CHOOSING THE BEST GOAT BREED

-Let’s talk about the different parts to consider having in your goat shelter.
-I hope this list will help to determine just what you need so you can see if it will work with any of the structures you have now.
+Let’s discuss the different parts you should consider having in your goat shelter.
+I hope this list will help you determine what you need and see if it will work with any of the structures you have now.

-A list of things that are an important part of a goat-raising setup.
-These are not ALL required, but the more you can include, the easier it will be to raise your herd for years to come.
+This is a list of important parts of a goat-raising setup, but not all are required.
+Just know that the more you can include, the easier it will be to raise your herd for years to come.

-With goats or any livestock, your goal is to ensure they have enough room to move around and are not overcrowded.
-This is even more important in the winter when your animals will be closed up.
+Your goal with goats, or any livestock, for that matter, is to ensure they have enough room and are not overcrowded.
+This is even more important in the winter when your animals will be closed up for longer periods of time.

 a communal goat area in a goat barn

-I like to have two because I find it a helpful way to regulate breeding more efficiently.
-Since we have two bucks, we can split the herd keeping inbreeding to a minimum.
+I like to have two open areas because I find it a helpful way to regulate breeding more efficiently.
+Since we have two bucks, we can split the herd, keeping inbreeding to a minimum.

 young goat kids in a barn behind a gate

-Sickbays are also nice to have if you have a goat that is being picked on or bullied and you want to get them away so they can catch their breath a bit.
+Sickbays—Separate stalls for injured or sick goats will allow them to get healthy more quickly.
+Sickbays are also nice to have if you have a goat that is being picked on or bullied, and you want to get it away so it can catch its breath a bit.

 This will allow them to strengthen up before going back in with the herd.
 More often than not the bullying will continue but you can at the very least support your lower-ranking goat until they are strong enough to fend for themselves.